georgelza/DataPipeline-KakfaPaimon-avro/devlab/creTopics/README.md

 - factory_iot

-Shell script to call the below scripts that add the Kafka topic schema entries.
+Script to create the Avro Schema's definitions for the Kafka Key value:

-- reg_telemetry.sh
+- reg_key.sh

-Avro Schema's definitions contained in:
+Script to create the Avro Schema's definitions for the Kafka payload value:

-- reg_telemetry.avsc
+- reg_value.sh

+The required schema definitions can be found in <root>/app_iot1/avro/

 Make sure to populate match the "COMPOSE_PROJECT_NAME" with the value used in the .env driving the docker compose project names.